 Ans.
-The aggregate report listener have 90% line as one of the metric.
-The Apache JMeter manual describes 90% line as- "90% of the samples took no more than this time".
-It is actually the 90 percentile of the response times of the samples -
+The aggregate report listener has 90% line as one of the metrics.
+The Apache JMeter manual describes 90% line as- “90% of the samples took no more than this time”.
+It is actually the 90 percentile of the response times of the samples –

 90 percentile = (90/100)*N+1/2 where N is the number of samples

 So, if there are 10 samples then 90%line will be 9.5 or 9.
 It means the 9th value in the sorted list of samples (sorted according to ascending order of their response times) will be the 90%line value.

 Ques.25.
 What is distributed load testing?
 How can it be achieved in JMeter?